What can Jesus' interactions with the Pharisees and teachers of the law in Luke 5 teach us today?

 We who have grown up in the church have sometimes struggled with that.
 It can be easy for us to imitate religious forms without experiencing and living a real Christian life.
 Too often the world has quickly seen through us, and it has rejected our Christ.

-I wrote these devotional thoughts while we were missionaries in Italy.
-They originally appeared in the January 27, 1980 edition of Standard, a take-home piece for adult Sunday school classes.
+The author wrote these devotional thoughts while a missionary in Italy.
+They were published in Standard, a curriculum take-home piece for adult Sunday school classes produced by what is now The Foundry.